 Ability to work in a fast paced environment with overlapping deadlines and short lead times and maintain a high level of attention to detail, and ability to work with a high degree of accuracy.

-Experience working with computer and information managements systems, including Excel and Google sheets.
+Experience working with computer and information managements systems.